 Mastering Barre Chords: A Step-by-Step Guide

-Guitar player learning the easy way to play the 6th string major Bar chord
+Guitar player learning the easy way to play the 6th string major Bar chord at guitar lessons geauga in Northeast Ohio

 Why Barre Chords Are Hard

 None of this happens overnight.
-Anyone telling you barre chords are “easy once you know the trick” is lying or has forgotten how hard they were to learn.
+Anyone telling you barre chords are “easy once you know the trick” is either lying or has forgotten how hard they were to learn.

 Build Your Calluses

-Speed this up: Gently rub the side of your index finger on the strings for about a minute daily.
+Speed this up: gently rub the side of your index finger on the strings for about a minute daily.
 Do it in 10-second intervals between other practice items.

 Don’t overdo it.
 Excessive friction heats up your skin and causes pain.
 Little and often is the approach.